camdenperkins/Progressive-Overload-A-Data-Driven-Comparison-of-Volume-vs.-Intensity-Training/README.md

 To answer this question, I’ll be conducting a two-part study.

-**Section 1** focuses on analyzing data collected during my senior year at Elon University, spanning from August 20, 2024, to May 21, 2025.
-This dataset captures my training metrics and progression throughout that academic year.
+**Section 1** focuses on analyzing the training metrics and progression I tracked during my senior year at Elon University, spanning August 20, 2024, to May 21, 2025.
+I plan to explore patterns across both the full year and the isolated, intensity-focused training block during the spring semester.

 **Section 2** builds on that foundation by applying predictive modeling techniques—specifically linear and logistic regression—to forecast future progressive overload events.
 I’ll then compare these predictions against actual post-study data to evaluate the model’s accuracy and reliability.